msgerasyov/notes/dl/Adaptive optimizers/README.md

 ### Nesterov accelerated gradient

+We know that we will use our momentum term to move the parameters.
+Computing
+$$\theta - \gamma v_{t-1}$$
-We know that we will use our momentum term $\gamma v_{t−1}$ to move the parameters $\theta$.
-Computing $\theta - \gamma v_{t-1}$ thus gives us an approximation of the next position of the parameters (the gradient is missing for the full update), a rough idea where our parameters are going to be.
+thus gives us an approximation of the next position of the parameters (the gradient is missing for the full update), a rough idea where our parameters are going to be.
 We can now effectively look ahead by calculating the gradient not w.r.t. to our current parameters $\theta$ but w.r.t. the approximate future position of our parameters:

 $$v_t = \gamma v_{t−1} + \eta \nabla_\theta J(\theta - \gamma v_{t-1})$$
 $$\theta = \theta - v_t$$